 Frequency support is provided through the combined interactions of synchronous inertia and frequency response.
 Working in a coordinated way, these characteristics and services arrest the decline in frequency after a disturbance and eventually return the frequency to the desired level.
 As increased levels of DER are introduced to the system, synchronous inertia will be displaced, which may have an impact on the frequency response performance of the system.
 With increased penetration of DER it is becoming desirable for DER to remain connected even outside the prescribed frequency range if there is no risk to the DER equipment.
 The ride-through curves are “shall not trip above the curve,” not “must trip below the curve.
 Regarding frequency operating characteristics of Inverters:

-The operating range for the DER distribution connected resources should be similar to that of BES connected resources.
+The operating range for the DER distribution connected resources should be similar to that of BPS connected resources.
 The operating band for frequency of a DER resource’s operating range should be at least from 59.3 Hz to 60.5 Hz as required by the latest versions of NPCC’s PRC-006 and NERC PRC-024 UFLS standards.
 If deemed necessary, the utility may request that the generator operate at frequency ranges below 59.3 Hz in coordination with the current under frequency load shedding schemes of NPCC and the local utility system.
-For excursions outside these limits the protective device should automatically initiate a disconnect sequence from the utility system as detailed in the most current version of IEEE 1547.
+For excursions outside these limits the protective device should automatically initiate a disconnect sequence from the utility system as detailed in the most current version of IEEE 1547-2018.
 Clearing time is defined as the time the range is initially exceeded until the DER owner’s equipment ceases to energize the PCC and includes detection and intentional time delay.
 Other static or dynamic frequency functionalities may be permitted as agreed upon by the utility and DER owner.
 There may be a need to establish a mechanism to formally have TO/DP’s provide information as to which DER facilities are connected to feeders that have UFLS protection systems.

 In addition, the 59.3 Hz from the UFLS system performance curve within which system frequency should remain (e.g. PRC-006-3).
 This curve may not be the best source for setting frequency characteristics for generators.
-There are other standards that have frequency trip curves for generators (e.g. IEEE 1547, PRC-024-2, NPCC-006-NPCC-1 and NPCC D12).
+There are other standards that have frequency trip curves for generators (e.g. IEEE 1547-2018, PRC-024-2, NPCC-006-NPCC-1 and NPCC D12).
 Note that the generator frequency trip curves may have a continuous operating range that is lower than 59.3Hz (e.g. 59 Hz in NPCC Directory 12 and PRC-006-NPCC-1).